instantlinux/docker-tools/images/git-pull/README.md

 ### Usage

+This provides a way to distribute administrative configuration files or other content across each instance of a cluster.

-See the docker-compose.yml file for a simple example (add additional services to pick up content pulled by this image).
-A Makefile is provided to generate the deploy key as a Docker secret; after doing so, upload the new public key to your git server.
+See the kubernetes.yaml / docker-compose.yml file for a simple example (add additional services to pick up content pulled by this image).
+A Makefile is provided to generate the deploy key as a Docker secret;
+after doing so, upload the new public key to your git server.

-This image will continously update a path on each Docker swarm node from contents of a particular repo; if you define an environment variable ADMIN_PATH (or Docker named volume) and place configuration files for each service in subdirectories of that repo, this is a handy
+This image will continuously update a path on each Docker cluster node from contents of a particular repo; if you define an environment variable ADMIN_PATH (or Docker named volume) and place configuration files for each service in subdirectories of that repo, this is a handy